moonstruckblossm/IntroToPythonResources/README.md

 It will help you more to have the notes for yourself, and written in a way that you can quickly understand.

-Anyway, as always, my slack is, as always, open for questions.
+Anyway, as always, my slack is open for questions!